Florida's 13th congressional district

 Florida's 13th congressional district is an electoral district for the U.S. Congress on Florida's Gulf Coast, assigned to Pinellas County.
 The district includes Largo, Clearwater, and Palm Harbor.
 In the 2020 redistricting cycle, most of St. Petersburg facing Tampa Bay was redistricted into the 14th district, while the rest of Pinellas County formerly in the 12th district became included in the 13th district.

 From 2003 to 2012, it encompassed all of Sarasota, DeSoto, and Hardee Counties; as well as most of Manatee County, except for a small northern coastal portion that was then located in the neighboring 11th congressional district.
 It also included a small section of Charlotte County.
 Most of that district is now the 16th congressional district, while the current 13th covers most of what had been the 10th district from 1993 to 2013.

 The district is currently represented by Republican Anna Paulina Luna.

+Characteristics

 2015 court-ordered redistricting

-In July 2015 the Florida Supreme Court overturned the boundaries of the state's congressional districts, ruling that "the maps were the product of an unconstitutional political gerrymandering."
+In July 2015 the Florida Supreme Court overturned the boundaries of the state's congressional districts, ruling that "the maps were the product of an unconstitutional political gerrymandering".
 It expressed its distrust of lawmakers and "provided detailed instructions on how to repair the flawed map in time for the 2016 election."

 With the future of the boundaries of the district undetermined, the Republican Party may abandon it.
 This was where (under slightly different boundaries) William C. Cramer was elected to Congress, and he helped build the Republican Party in Florida and the South.
 He held office from 1954 to 1970.
 Republican C.W.
 Bill Young essentially represented the district from 1971 to his death in 2013.
 But demographics have continued to change, and more recently it has been a swing district.
 Several Democrats may be interested in running for the seat.